pelchers/sponsator-vrttppd-render-v1/@docs/step-by-step/short-watches-guide.md

 - `unwatchEntity(entityType, entityId)` - Unwatch any content type
 - `checkWatchStatus(entityType, entityId)` - Check if current user is watching content
 - `getWatchCount(entityType, entityId)` - Get the watch count for content
+- `getUserWatchesCount(entityType)` - Get the count of entities of a specific type that the current user is watching

 ## 3. Component-API Interaction Flow